top of page

 ANIMA

-Anima is a sequel to Food Waste Ware (2013), which was a project documenting food waste produced locally in London and making tableware out of it.
-The above black vessels are made out of food waste the same as the previous work, but with addition of Urushi (Japanese lacquer).
+It is initiated as a sequel to Food Waste Ware (2013), which was a project documenting food waste produced locally in London and making tableware out of it.
+The heart of Anima project is inherited from its predecessor and reinforced by its name in order to encourage us to rethink our relationship with nature.

-While developing this project, Kosuke kept a record of amounts of food waste produced from his house for two years.
-It only includes non-edible parts of food, such as rind, peel, calyxes, shells and bones, and the total amount was approximately 315kg.
+While developing this project, Kosuke kept a record of amounts of food waste produced from his house for the first two years.
+It only included non-edible parts of food, such as rind, peel, calyxes, shells and bones, and the total amount was approximately 315kg.

-Made into powdery state, food waste is combined with urushi and moulded.
-The use of urushi is crucial to make it usable and cherishable, giving it practical strength, waterproofness, anti-bacterial effect as well as sheen.
+After drying, food waste is combined with urushi and then formed into a shape of tableware.
+It results in very dark brown (almost black) due to oxidisation of Urushi and shows brighter brown when exposed to a strong light like sunlight.
+The use of Urushi is crucial to make it usable and cherishable, giving it practical strength, waterproofness, anti-bacterial effect as well as sheen.

-Reincarnating wasted lives in new forms in tribute to them, this project shows even what is often regarded as 'ugly' can be turned into something beautiful and precious.
-Kosuke hopes this project serves an opportunity of reflecting your habits of daily consumption.
+Reincarnating wasted lives in new forms in tribute to them.
+Kosuke hopes this project serves an opportunity of reflecting your habits of daily consumption and issues around and beyond eating ‒ relationships between human beings and other living beings.

 -